wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/JavaScript/JavaScript-OpenSource-List.md

 # TypeScript

 - [reflect-metadata #Project#](https://www.npmjs.com/package/reflect-metadata): A number of use cases (Composition/Dependency Injection, Runtime Type Assertions, Reflection/Mirroring, Testing) want the ability to add additional metadata to a class in a consistent manner.

+* [DefinitelyTyped #Project#](https://github.com/DefinitelyTyped/DefinitelyTyped): The repository for high quality TypeScript type definitions.

+- [tslint.json #Project#](https://palantir.github.io/tslint/usage/tslint-json/): When using the CLI or many third-party tools, a file named tslint.json is used to configure which rules get run.